-Cuba Plane Crash: Multiple Casualties Reported As Aircraft Goes Down During Takeoff
+Cuba Plane Crash: Over 100 People Reported Dead As Aircraft Goes Down In Flames

-A plane taking off from Havana’s Jose Marti International Airport crashed with 104 people on board.
-Find out about the tragedy that resulted in a terrifying fireball here.
+Over 100 people are dead after a plane taking off from Havana’s Jose Marti International Airport crashed into a nearby neighborhood.
+Find out about the tragedy that resulted in a deadly fireball here.

 This is just horrifying.
-A Cubana de Aviacion Boeing 737 was in the middle of takeoff at Jose Marti International Airport in Havana when it suddenly crashed in a nearby neighborhood around 12:08 pm, according to Cuban state run television.
-As a result, the plane, which was rented by the airline and heading to the Cuban city of Holguin, erupted into a huge fireball resulting in an enormous smoke plume.
-The scary explosion also happened close to a nearby high school, which was nearby the airport.
+Over 100 people have died after a Cubana de Aviacion Boeing 737-200 crashed in the middle of takeoff at Jose Marti International Airport in Havana and went down in a nearby neighborhood around 12:08 pm, according to Cuban state-run television and the BBC.
+As a result, the plane, which was rented by the airline and heading 500 miles east to the Cuban city of Holguin, erupted into a huge fireball, resulting in an enormous smoke plume.
+The scary explosion also happened close to a high school in the Santiago de las Vegas neighborhood, which was nearby the airport.
+Emergency medical teams, eyewitnesses and residents of the neighborhood where the plane went down all arrived on the scene to help.

-While the exact number of deaths is still unclear, multiple casualties have been reported.
+While the death toll is reportedly over 100, at least three of the 104 passengers were taken away in ambulances and are now in critical condition.
+Also, arriving at the crash scene was Cuban President Miguel Diaz-Canel.
+He told reporters, “There has been an unfortunate aviation accident.
+The news is not very promising, it seems that there is a high number of victims.”

 Cubana de Aviacion, the country’s national carrier, has been grounding many of its older planes in the last few months due to safety concerns.
+However, as of now, the cause of this crash is still not known.
 Check out video of the smoke cloud below.

 .@CNN has obtained video that appears to show smoke rising from the plane crash site, near José Martí International Airport in Havana Cuba. pic.twitter.com/oObs4WKvXU